 I think having this service has allowed me to foster more trust with my daughter.
 We struggled in the beginning because I couldn’t find the balance between giving her freedom and protecting her online safety.

-I used to have to hover around her during the two to three hours she would be on her mobile and it prevented me from being able to do my own things.
-Now, at least I have the peace of mind to let her use the device freely for those few hours a day.
+I used to hover around her the time she would be on her mobile and it prevented me from being able to do my own things.

-Overall, I have to admit that I am one happy mum because with the help of StarHub’s JuniorProtect Plus, I am able to free up a lot of time from helicoptering over my daughter (I am sure you can relate that us mums have plenty of other things to do!).
+Overall, I have to admit that I am one happy mum because, with the help of StarHub’s JuniorProtect Plus, I am able to free up a lot of time from helicoptering over my daughter (I am sure you can relate that we mums have plenty of other things to do!).